 Marianne brings close to 20 years of state and local Early Childhood Education experience to helping solve child nutrition concerns in the state.

 Specializing in children with disabilities, Elaine brings her skills, honed over many stops across the country, to finding solutions to food insecurity for NH children.

 From his early days fighting to gain educational opportunities for children in Grenada, Lt.
 Cmdr.
 Baird has dedicated his life to serving.
 He now turns his eye toward finding solutions to NH children’s food insecurity.

-As an entrepreneur, Andy has dedicated himself to developing solutions.
-His guidance and mentoring focus is now working to improve the lives of NH children.
+As an entrepreneur, Andy has dedicated himself to developing creative, pragmatic solutions.
+His guidance and mentoring is helping improve the lives of NH children.